RadchenkoVlada/tasks_book/README.md

-# Tasks from book Python for everybody
+# Tasks from book "Python for everybody" by Charles R. Severance

 Done by Vlada Radchenko